jonasvermeulen/nuagenetworks.github.io/_posts/2017-05-19-Ironic-Integration.md

 ```
 neutron net-create provisioning_net
-neutron subnet-create provisioning_net --name provisioning_subnet 10.0.0.0/24 --disable-dhcp --nuagenet d268e38b-493c-44d0-8829-4a501fb0f79d --net-partition OpenStack_default
+neutron subnet-create provisioning_net --name provisioning_subnet 192.168.0.0/24 --disable-dhcp --nuagenet d268e38b-493c-44d0-8829-4a501fb0f79d --net-partition OpenStack_default
 ```

 The Ironic Controller has to be attached to this bootstrapping network.
 The simplest way is to create a VLAN (e.g. `0`) on the gateway port (e.g. `1/1/2`) which will connect the Ironic controller into this domain.
+In this application note, 192.168.0.1 was chosen as the IP of the Ironic Controller in this network.

 ```
 # grep the id of the provisioning subnet: